 University of Central Florida

-Director of FEEDER Center
+Founding Director of FEEDER Center

-Dr. Qu has been leading a DOE ENERGISE research team to design and implement highly scalable technologies for distribution systems to operate reliably and securely with 100% renewable penetration.
+Dr. Qu is the founder and director of the RISES (Resilient, Intelligent and Sustainable Energy Systems) as a university cluster (since 2015), and RISES is elevated in 2021 as a university research center whose federal research portfolio is over $16 million dollars.
+Dr. Qu is the PI and Director of FEEDER Center which, originally funded (2013-2019) by US Department of Energy (DOE) and afterwards by industrial/utility partners, consists of 12 universities, 18 utility companies, 10 industry companies and 2 national labs.
+This intercollegiate and partnership team provides a full spectrum of collaborative research, development and educational activities, including its innovative multi-institutional course sharing, to better train the current and future workforce and to accelerate the deployment of distributed power systems technologies.
+Dr. Qu has been leading a DOE SETO team to design autonomous inverter controls for grid forming and resilient/secure grid operations.
+He has also led a DOE ENERGISE research team to design and implement highly scalable technologies for distribution systems to operate reliably and securely with 100% renewable penetration.
 A modular and plug-and-play grid platform has been developed for real-time operation and control of large scale (one-million-node) distribution networks, and self-organizing distribution operation and distributed control functions have been tested to manage distributed energy resources in a cost-effective, reliable, scalable and secure manner.
 As the Co-Director of Electric Vehicle Transportation Center (a tier-1 university transportation center funded by U.S. Department of Transportation), he led the effort of developing smart interfaces between electrical vehicles and electrical grid as well as autonomous vehicle technologies.
-He is the PI of a DOE SETO team to design autonomous inverter controls for resilient and secure grid operation, and that new project is to start in 2020.

-In his areas of expertise, Dr. Qu has published 174 archival journal articles and 294 conference papers.
+Dr. Qu received his Ph.D. degree in Electrical Engineering from Georgia Institute of Technology.
+Fundamental advances of his recent work encompass plug-and-play operation of networked systems, distributed optimization, cooperative control and game-theoretical algorithms, and resilient networked controls against attack.
+In addition to smart grid, he has successfully pursued applications in autonomous vehicles, medical robotics, and missile guidance.
+He is also known for his earlier work on robust control of nonlinear uncertain systems.
+In his areas of expertise, Dr. Qu has published 184 archival journal articles and 305 conference papers.
 He is a co-editor of and contributing author to Smart Grid Control: An Overview and Research Opportunities by Springer (2018), and is one of the contributors to IEEE Vision for Smart Grid Controls: 2030 and Beyond by IEEE Standards Association (2013).
 He is the author of four books, including Cooperative Control of Dynamical Systems by Springer (2009) and Robust Control of Nonlinear Uncertain Systems by Wiley (1998).

-Dr. Qu served on the Committee of Visitors (COV), a review panel of NSF ECCS Division; on IEEE Smart Grid Operational and Steering Committees; as IEEE CSS Smart Grid TC Chair; Conference Chair of IEEE CSS TCAC; Secretary, Vice President, President of Southeast ECE Department Head Association (SECEDHA); Board of Directors of ECE Department Head Association (ECEDHA); Chair of ECEDHA award committee; Vice President and President of ECEDHA; Secretary and Board of Directors, Southeastern Center for Electrical Engineering Education (SCEEE); Board of Governors, IEEE CSS; and an IEEE Distinguished Lecturer.
+Dr. Qu is an inaugural member, Standing Council, Vision for Engineering Leadership Multi-sector Alliance, the NSF Engineering Research Visioning Alliance (ERVA).
+He served in several organizations at the national level: the Committee of Visitors (COV), a review panel of NSF ECCS Division; IEEE Smart Grid Operational and Steering Committees; University Resources Committee, IEEE Educational Activities; IEEE CSS Smart Grid TC Chair; Conference Chair of IEEE CSS TCAC; Secretary and Board of Directors, Southeastern Center for Electrical Engineering Education (SCEEE); Secretary, Vice President, President of Southeast ECE Department Head Association (SECEDHA); Board of Directors of ECE Department Head Association (ECEDHA); Chair of ECEDHA award committee; Vice President, President and Past President of ECEDHA; Board of Trustees and Vice Chair of ECE Foundation; Board of Governors, IEEE CSS; and an IEEE Distinguished Lecturer.
 He is/was an Associate Editor for several journals, including Automatica, IEEE ACCESS, and IEEE Transactions on Automatic Control.